aedera/ggn/README.md

 </p>

-In these matrices, the rows are indexing nodes while the number of columns is given by the embedding dimensionality (n).
+In these matrices, the rows are indexing nodes while the number of columns is given by the embedding dimensionality (d).
 Each cell of the matrix P additionally has a depth equal to the rank (r).

 Below, there is an example on how to use the `scipy` package to transform